Short history of signed exceptional sequences

 }

-In Figure \ref{Fig: Stability diagram for A3} we show the semi-invariant picture with walls $D(M)$ labeled with $M$ in a box and torsion classes in ovals in some of the chambers.
-We will examine the signed exceptional sequences associated with the triangle labeled $T_3$.
-The cluster-tilting object at this simplex is $S_1\oplus S_3\oplus P_1$ since $a,b,c$ are the $g$-vectors of these modules.
+In Figure \ref{Fig: Stability diagram for A3} we show the semi-invariant picture for the $A_3$ quiver $1\to 2\to 3$ with walls $D(M)$ labeled with $M$ in a box and torsion classes in ovals in some of the chambers. {In the remainder of this paper we will examine the signed exceptional sequences associated with the triangle labelled $T_3$ in Figure \ref{Fig: Edges of cube are cluster morphisms} below both algebraically and geometrically.} The cluster-tilting object at this simplex is $S_1\oplus S_3\oplus P_1$ since $a,b,c$ are the $g$-vectors of these modules.
 Figure \ref{Fig: Edges of cube are cluster morphisms} shows a blow up of this triangle with cube category showing the associated cluster morphisms.
 The cone of this triangle has cone point the origin in $\RR^3$.
 The solid 3-ball is the union of these cubes which are the cones over the 14 triangles in $S^2$ shown in Figure \ref{Fig: Stability diagram for A3}.

 {

 }